 Snoring is a common issue among many Americans.
 But not all snoring is created equal.
-Some snoring is caused by the inability to breathe during sleep, and those that struggle with this condition may struggle with numerous health consequences, including:
+Some snoring is caused by the inability to breathe during sleep known as sleep apnea, and those that struggle with this condition may struggle with numerous health consequences, including:

 - Insufficient Sleep